About trisomy 18 or Edwards syndrome

-Trisomy 18, or Edwards syndrome, happens when a baby’s cells have three copies of chromosome 18, rather than the usual two.
+Trisomy 18, or Edwards syndrome, is a chromosomal disorder.
+It happens when a baby’s cells have three copies of chromosome 18, rather than the usual two.
 The extra chromosome 18 causes severe intellectual disability and physical abnormalities.

-The baby’s internal organs are often affected too, with abnormalities in the heart, lungs, diaphragm, blood vessels, gut, bones and kidneys.
+- abnormalities in the heart, lungs, diaphragm, blood vessels, gut, bones and kidneys

 The way a child is affected by trisomy 18 depends on whether all of the child’s cells contain three copies of chromosome 18, or only some of their cells.
 Some children might have only a few features of the condition, and other children might have many.